waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz

-using the concept of javascript i can make a project quiz game.
+Using the concept of javascript i can make a simple quiz example . in this project mostly focus on javascript.